kthomas0455/GIPHY-API/README.md

 # GIPHY-API
-coding bootcamp assignment that displays gifs as still with an onclick function that makes the gifs animate.
-I created a page that calls on an API database.
-I used html, css, javascript, jquery, API, ajax calls.
+My coding bootcamp assignment that displays gifs as stills and with an onclick function it makes the gifs animate.
+This webpage calls on an API database.
+I used html, css, javascript, jquery, API and ajax calls.